ajp1011/announcement-app/README.md

 Notes:

 - To modify the Mock Data, edit the announcements array found in App.vue
+- To modify the pagination edit line 22 in the AnnouncementList component
 - For styling I just left it with the default Vue 3 + Vite installs default styling

 Project Dev Notes